EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote Sensing Images: Related Work

 \subsection{Label Assignment Strategies}

-Label assignment is a crucial component for CNN-based detectors to learn distribution of targets by determining positive or negative samples.
-Meanwhile, as the current detectors commonly adopt FPN\cite{lin2017feature} to alleviate the scale variation, label assignment needs to simultaneously assign labels to samples at different spatial locations (spatial assignment) on different feature levels (scale assignment)\cite{zhu2020autoassign}.
+Label assignment is a crucial component for convolutional neural network (CNN) based detectors to learn feature distribution of targets by determining positive or negative samples.
+Meanwhile, as the current detectors commonly adopt multi-scale feature maps to alleviate the scale variations, label assignment needs to simultaneously assign labels to samples at different spatial locations (spatial assignment) on different levels of feature maps (scale assignment)\cite{zhu2020autoassign}.
 Most anchor-based detectors\cite{ren2015faster,retinanet,qin2021mrdet} assign the labels to anchors among multi-level feature maps by comparing the preset thresholds and IoU between anchors and ground truth bounding boxes.
-However, this strategy always involves many hyperparameters to adjust the scales and aspect ratios of anchors based on the datasets\cite{zhang2021learning}.
-While anchor-free methods\cite{tian2019fcos,kong2020foveabox,xiao2020axis} always select samples inside the ground truth bounding box or the central area of targets for spatial assignment, and choose samples on certain level of feature maps according to the predefined scale constraint for scale assignment, therefore these can be regarded as fixed-scale sampling strategy.
+However, this strategy often involves many hyperparameters to adjust the scales and aspect ratios of anchors based on the datasets\cite{zhang2021learning}.
+Whereas anchor-free methods\cite{tian2019fcos,kong2020foveabox,xiao2020axis} often select samples inside the ground truth bounding box or the central area of targets for spatial assignment, and choose samples on a specific level of feature maps according to the predefined target size threshold for scale assignment.
 However, above strategies, which depend on the heuristic rules, may not be optimal enough.
-Thus, recent works provide dynamic label assignment strategies, which allow models to learn to select samples by itself.
-For instance, FSAF\cite{zhu2019fsaf} dynamically assigned targets to the suitable feature levels based on computed loss.
-ATSS\cite{zhang2020bridging} proposed an adaptive training sample selection method by adjusting the IoU threshold according to the statistics of targets, where ATSS also proposed the center sampling strategy to improve the quality of positive samples.
-Autoassign\cite{zhu2020autoassign} used two weighting modules to adjust the category-specific prior distribution according to the appearances of targets.

-As for oriented object detection, GGHL\cite{huang2022general} used a 2-dimensional Gaussian heatmaps to define positive samples according to the size and direction properties of targets.
-For stable optimization, FSDet\cite{yu2022object} used a soft assignment mechanism to weight the training samples.
-Inspired by the excellent works for dynamical label assignment mechanism in object detection, the proposed method focuses on designing an adaptive label assignment strategy for orientation anchor-free detectors in remote sensing images, where targets have arbitrary orientations and large variations in scales and aspect ratios.